mkrdiop/neural_electronics/README.md

 # neural_electronics
-a set of python script for training neural networks that emulates electronics devices and circuitry
+a set of python scripts for training neural networks that emulates electronic devices and circuitry